echeran/smile-of-murugan/webbook/chapter06.md

 *tan*).
 The name of the heroine-kilatti (lit. “mistress (of the house)" and *manaivi* “house-wife".
 Flower: jasmine (*Jasminum sambac,* *mullai*) and Malabar glory lily (*Gloriosa superba, tōnri*).
 Waters: forest-river.
-Settlements: *pāți* “town, city, hamlet, pastoral village" *(DED* 3347) and cēri “town, village, hamlet” (*DED* 1669).
+Settlements: *pāṭi* “town, city, hamlet, pastoral village" *(DED* 3347) and cēri “town, village, hamlet” (*DED* 1669).
 The name of the people: *iṭaiyar* (fem. *iṭaicciyar*) and *āyar* (fem. *āycciyar)*.[^herdsman]